South Dakota Court Records

 - "Summons and Notice to Appear" section, which may list the court where the offender should appear and indicate if the court appearance is mandatory

-The defendant may sign, as an acknowledgment and a Promise to Appear to the aforementioned court on the indicated day to answer to the charges.
-A fine amount may also be listed and if not then the offender may appear in court.
-Typically for misdemeanor offense complaints and summons, a power of attorney form may be attached.
-This form enables the offender to deposit a “bond”, with the Clerk of the Courts.
-The bond can be received by the officer, and the officer may indicate if this is the case.
-If the offender fails to appear in court, it shall be taken as a guilty plea and the bond shall be used as part-payment for the fine and costs assessed against the offender.
+The defendant may sign, as an acknowledgment and a Promise to appear to the aforementioned court on the indicated day to answer the charges.
+A fine amount may also be listed; if not, the offender may appear in court.
+A power of attorney form may be attached for complaints and summons regarding misdemeanor offenses.
+This form enables the offender to deposit a "bond" with the clerk of the Courts.
+The officer can receive the bond, and the officer may indicate if this is the case.
+If the offender fails to appear in court, it shall be taken as a guilty plea, and the bond shall be used as part-payment for the fine and costs assessed against the offender.

-Traffic fines in South Dakota vary by violation, but fines for each violation tend to be uniform statewide.
+Traffic fines in South Dakota vary by violation, but penalties for each violation tend to be uniform statewide.
 Fines may usually be indicated on the citation.
-If they are not, this might be because the violation is not listed on the state’s bond schedule.
+If they are not, this might be because the violation is not listed on the state's bond schedule.
 These types of violations require a court appearance.
-Traffic violations, in South Dakota, are typically petty offenses and Class 2 misdemeanors but can also be Class 1 misdemeanors and felonies, depending on the severity of the offense.
-Convictions for traffic violations are reported to the South Dakota Department of Public Safety (DPS) and result in demerit points being assessed to a driver’s record.
-Accumulating 15 points in 12 months or 22 points in 24 months may lead to license suspension for up to 60 days the first time, 6 months for the second time and 1 year for a third occurrence.
+Traffic violations in South Dakota are typically petty offenses and Class 2 misdemeanors, but can also be Class 1 misdemeanors and felonies, depending on the severity of the offense.
+Convictions for traffic violations are reported to the South Dakota Department of Public Safety (DPS), resulting in demerit points being assessed to a driver's record.
+Accumulating 15 points in 12 months or 22 points in 24 months may lead to license suspension for up to 60 days the first time, 6 months for the second time, and 1 year for a third occurrence.

 South Dakota traffic violations and infractions are categorized as Moving Violations or Non-moving Violations.
-Moving violations are committed by vehicles in motion and Non-moving violations mostly refer to parking violations and equipment violations.
-Non-moving violations can also occur in moving vehicles such as failure to wear a seatbelt.
-Moving violation convictions are reported to the South Dakota DPS and result in points being assessed to a driver’s record, but non-moving violations are not reported and carry no points.
+Moving violations are committed by vehicles in motion, and Non-moving violations mainly refer to parking violations and equipment violations.
+Non-moving violations can also occur in moving vehicles, such as failure to wear a seatbelt.
+Moving violation convictions are reported to the South Dakota DPS and result in points being assessed to a driver's record, but non-moving violations are not reported and carry no points.

 What to Do When You Get a Traffic Ticket in South Dakota?